Mock responses

 ]

-To mock a response to the intercepted request, I am returning a Fetch API Response instance from its response resolver (the second argument of the request handler: http.post(path, resolver)).
+To mock a response for the intercepted request, I am returning a Fetch API Response instance from its response resolver (the second argument of the request handler: http.post(path, resolver)).

 πŸ¦‰ Response.json() is a static method for shorthand declaration of application/json responses on the web!

-Now, whenever my test does the matching request, MSW will intercept it and respond to it using the mocked JSON response I've defined.
+Now, whenever my test makes the matching request, MSW will intercept it and respond using the mocked JSON response I've defined.
 In fact, let's verify that!
-Let's print whichever result is returned from the getAuthToken() function to the console.
+Let's print the result returned from the getAuthToken() function to the console.

 import { getAuthToken } from './get-auth-token.js'